near/bos-web-engine/apps/docs/docs/alpha/alpha-test.md

 :::

 ## Welcome
-Thanks so much for participating in the alpha test of BOS Web Engine, an improved execution layer for NEAR's decentralized front-end components.
+Thanks so much for participating in the alpha test for BOS Web Engine, an improved execution layer for NEAR's decentralized front-end components.

 ## Timeline